furtherLee/further-site/app/pages/books.md

 ### Management
 * *The Mythical Man-Month: Essays on Software Engineering* by Fred Brooks
 * *Extreme Programming Explained: Embrach Change* by Kent Beck, Cynthia Andres
+* *The Art of Readable Code* by Dustin Boswell and Trevor Foucher

 ### Architecture and Coding Style
 * *Refactoring: Improving the Design of Existing Code* by Martin Fowler